facebookresearch/TalkingWithHands32M/README.md

 If you would like to use just the conversation takes, see `configs/conversations.json` to find out which takes are the conversation takes, and their corresponding lengths.

+### Types of participants
+There are two types of participants, _deep_ and _shallow_.
+Deep participants have participated across multiple sessions, while shallow participants had only one session.

 ## Questions